Here’s a question for you.

 Instead of giving them chores, give them problems to solve.
 Give them an opportunity to show off how smart/helpful/kind they are.
 Give them the stage to showcase their positive attributes.

-Try, “I’m cooking dinner but I don’t have any clean plates.
+Try, “I’m cooking dinner, but I don’t have any clean plates.
 They’re all in the dishwasher.
 Is there a super helper around who can help me?”
-(Sneakiness alert: Studies have shown that kids are motivated more by a positive identity such as “being a helper” than just a simpler request for help!)
+(Sneakiness alert: Studies have shown that kids are motivated more by a positive identity such as “being a helper” than just a simple request for help!)

 If you’re going to use fun titles remember to keep them light.
 We don’t want to end up labeling our kids.
 Pick a different funny ‘positive identity’ each time to make sure none of the labels stick – in their head, or yours.